iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 ### Discussion

 In this blog post, we take a deeper look at the relationship between MAPPO and IPPO from the perspective of code and experiments.
 Our conclusion is: **IPPO with global information is all you need.** According to the principle of CTDE, the centralized value function in MAPPO should be easier to learn than IPPO and unbiased.
 Then why is IPPO, better than paradigms like MAPPO, more useful?
-We propose tree hypotheses:
+We propose tree possible causes:

 1. The independent value functions increase policy diversity and improve exploration capabilities.
 2. The independent value functions are ensemble learning <d-cite key="krawczyk2017ensemble"></d-cite> , making the PPO algorithm more robust in unstable multi-agent environments.